 - An online application with a brief essay must be submitted before 5:00 P.M. the Wednesday after Thanksgiving break.

 - Course Planning Form is also required and must be submitted before 5:00 P.M. the Wednesday after Thanksgiving break.

 - Students must be able to find courses which fit into their Loyola degree program and allow full-time participation, but students should have course alternates (2-3 extra courses) in case of registration problems, like time conflicts or a course is canceled.

 - You cannot be on disciplinary probation nor have a history of serious disciplinary problems.

 - If you have a CQPA between 2.8– 2.99, then you may apply for an appeal to PECS’ Admissions Office.
 However, you still must apply by the above deadline and submit the Course Planning Form by the above deadline.
-As part of the appeal process, you must submit the following documents by January 9, 2015 to the Office of International Programs:
+As part of the appeal process, you must submit the following documents to the Office of International Programs: